ClarityCafe/Clara/CONTRIBUTING.md

 # Code Verification

-We use Travis for Code Verification.
-If your code fails at runtime, it will not be merged until it's fixed.
+We use CodeClimate for code coverage.
+If your code falls below A, it may not be merged.
-There's an exception if the linter is a bitch.